hrauto2026/technopopcalculator/README.md

 # technopopcalculator
 A neon-infused, browser-based tribute to the golden era of pocket synthesizers.
-Features a dual-mode interface (Calculation/Music), sequence recording with "M" memory, and a "Special Key" performing Kraftwerk’s Pocket Calculator.
-Visuals feature shocking green "sparkle" feedback and a custom LCD ticker. 🎹⚡️
+Features a dual-mode interface (Calculation/Music), sequence recording with a 1,500-note memory, and a custom 'Special Key' performance.
+Now upgraded with a programmable speed engine (up to 4x) and instant-share URLs to export your compositions.
+Experience the 'sparkle' feedback and the warmth of retro digital synthesis. 🎹⚡️✨